normyx/MMM-Facial-Recognition-OCV3/README.md

 This module uses the [OpenCV](https://opencv.org/) library and is only compatible with the v3 (only tested with the version 3.3 and the rest of the description is based on this version.
 Some adaptions will probably be needed to support other version).
 It has been adapted to :
 * Be able to support the v3.3.0 OpenCV version (the paviro one did not)
-* Merge the 2 projects [MMM-Facial-Recognition](https:https://github.com/paviro/MMM-Facial-Recognition) (MagicMirror module) and [MMM-Facial-Recognition-Tools](https://github.com/paviro/MMM-Facial-Recognition-Tools) (tools to capture and train the model) into one project
+* Merge the 2 projects [MMM-Facial-Recognition](https://github.com/paviro/MMM-Facial-Recognition) (MagicMirror module) and [MMM-Facial-Recognition-Tools](https://github.com/paviro/MMM-Facial-Recognition-Tools) (tools to capture and train the model) into one project
 * Mutualize some code and move some of into Classes
-* Explain the way to build and install OpenCV 3.3.0 (required, the version is not available into a repository) Get this module with the command line :
+* Explain the way to build and install OpenCV 3.3.0 (required, the version is not available into a repository)
+* Remove the Fisher and Eigen Algorithm that did not work well for Raspberry.
+Only LBPH Algorithm is usable.
+Get this module with the command line :
 ```shell=
 cd ~/MagicMirror/modules/